DpintHPCC416/Distribute/soft_distribute/fat_tree_git/readme.md

 ### About this program
-The code of the experiment on fat tree, including a simple demo about entries in one single path.
+The code of experiment on fat tree, including a simple demo about entries in one of the paths.
 ### How to use
 #### 1. Modify src/topo.py (line 330), add your own table entries.(There is a example from h0 to h2)